SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 and many others.
-It's designed to live anywhere people can live, and thrive in a number of environments effectively The original name of this creature was the “OmniBeast,” but over the centuries the term “borkine” has come to be the common
+It's designed to live anywhere people can live, and thrive in a number of environments effectively The original name of this creature was the "OmniBeast,” but over the centuries the term "borkine” has come to be the common

 ing, the borkine does not seem to suffer from the breeding